Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 - CEO or CEO-designated personnel contact information including name, email address, telephone number, and physical mailing address, i.e. not a post-office box

-- Description of the event (examples provided above) associated with the reason for requesting the exception or extension
+- Description of the event (examples provided above) associated with the reason for requesting the exception and extension

 - A date when the LTCH believes that it will again be able to submit LTCH QRP data and a justification for the proposed date